Analysing Multiscale Clusterings with Persistent Homology: Introduction

-We address the problem of \textit{multiscale clustering} from the perspective of topological data analysis (TDA)~\cite{carlssonTopologyData2009,deyComputationalTopologyData2022}.
+Here, we address the characterisation of multiscale clusterings from the perspective of topological data analysis (TDA)~\autocite{carlssonTopologyData2009,deyComputationalTopologyData2022}.
 TDA allows us to take into account the whole sequence of partitions in an integrated manner.
-In particular, we use persistent homology (PH)~\cite{edelsbrunnerTopologicalPersistenceSimplification2002, otterRoadmapComputationPersistent2017} to track the emergence and resolution of `conflicts' in a non-hierarchical sequence of partitions.
-To do so, we define a novel filtration of abstract simplicial complexes called the \textit{Multiscale Clustering Filtration} (MCF), which naturally encodes intersection patterns of cluster assignments in an arbitrary sequence of partitions and is independent of the chosen multiscale clustering method.
-The MCF is rigorously defined and we prove that its persistence diagram (PD) is stable under small perturbations in the sequence of partitions and so we can use the Wasserstein distance to compare arbitray sequences of partitions.
-We also show that the zero-dimensional~PH of MCF can be used to measure the level of hierarchy, and the birth and death times in the higher-dimensional PH correspond to the emergence and resolution of conflicts between cluster assignments of data points.
-Therefore the PD provides a concise summary of the whole sequence of partitions.
-Numerical experiments on non-hierarchical multiscale clustering of synthetic networks (Erd\"os-Renyi, stochastic block model (SBM) and multi-level SBM) show that the the structure of the PD, including its gaps, characterises robust partitions as ``resolving many conflicts''.
-To our knowledge, the MCF is the first method that applies TDA to multiscale clustering allowing for non-hierarchical sequences of partitions and can be understood as a tool to study the Sankey diagrams (rather than only strictly hierarchical dendrograms) that emerge naturally from multiscale data analysis.
+In particular, we use persistent homology (PH)~\autocite{edelsbrunnerTopologicalPersistenceSimplification2002, otterRoadmapComputationPersistent2017} to track the emergence and resolution of \textit{conflicts} between cluster assignments in a non-hierarchical sequence of partitions.
+To do so, we introduce a well-defined, stable filtration of abstract simplicial complexes, denoted the \textit{Multiscale Clustering Filtration} (MCF), which naturally encodes crossing patterns of cluster assignments in a sequence of partitions.